MarescaLab/contig_to_linear_genome/README.md

 # NOTE
 These scripts do NOT run annotation software.
 They are for those fiddly steps in between running annotation software.
+Running these scripts requires Python.

 # STEP-BY-STEP PROCESS SCRIPTS SHOULD BE USED IN